James John Hamilton House, 19a Hamilton St, Fishguard SA65 9HL

 MapView Nearby Hostels

-Availability from this Autumn in the harbour town of Fishguard on the glorious Pembrokeshire Coast
+Availability from this Winter in the harbour town of Fishguard on the glorious Pembrokeshire Coast

 August 17th 2020

 James John Hamilton House was once the first free school in Fishguard.
 The Pembrokeshire Coastal Path (part of the Wales Coast Path) passes through the town and communities of grey seals and dolphins are regularly seen in the local harbour.
 Covid distanced private rooms are available at James John Hamilton House.

 James John Hamilton House open from 13th July 2020

 Plenty of availability in September and October – why not extend your summer with a break on the Pembrokeshire Coast.

 James John Hamilton House provides comfortable, characterful self-catering accommodation close to the pubs and cafes of the old habour town of Fishguard.
 The Pembrokeshire Coastal Path passes through the town and communities of grey seals and dolphins are regularly seen in the harbours.

 Dogs are welcome at James John Hamilton House.

 February 28th 2020